 Most of us cannot afford to go to the salon every time we need to get our hair done.
 For people like me, who have long and/or thick hair, it can cost over $100 just to get highlights put in your hair.
 On top of that cost is the price of going back to get your highlights touched up once your hair grows and your roots start to show.
-Getting your hair done at a salon can really add up.
-Which is why it would be a good idea to learn how to do your own highlights at home.
+Getting your hair done at a salon can really add up, which is why it would be a good idea to learn how to do your own highlights at home.

 I spend about $12 on the hair dye I use for my streaks.
 I only have to touch my hair up every three to four weeks so that's only $12 a month usually.
-This is a huge savings compared to salon prices.
+This is a huge saving compared to salon prices.
 And it's easy to do!

-Streaks for Brown Hair
+Blonde Streaks in Brown Hair

 Streaking Your Hair Using a Pull-Through Cap

 - The most important thing you will be using is the hair dye itself.
 L'Oreal Frost and Design is one of the best kits I have ever used.
 It makes a color specifically for dark hair to make sure you get the tones you want and no orange or reddish streaks.